netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 recent c-txid value given by the client (5152, on the closest ancestor acl A2) than the s-txid held on the server (6614).

+### When a Txid value is Inherited from an Ancestor Node

 In the example shown in {{fig-vn}}, the client specifies the c-txid for a node that the server does not maintain a s-txid for, i.e., it is not a Versioned Node.